shahepay/shahepay/doc/README.md

-redecoin Core
+shahepay Core
 ==============

 Setup
 ---------------------
-redecoin Core is the original redecoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of redecoin transactions; depending on the speed of your computer and network connection, the synchronization process is typically complete in under an hour.
+shahepay Core is the original shahepay client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of shahepay transactions; depending on the speed of your computer and network connection, the synchronization process is typically complete in under an hour.

-To download compiled binaries of the redecoin Core and wallet, visit the [GitHub release page](https://github.com/redecoinProject/redecoin/releases).
+To download compiled binaries of the shahepay Core and wallet, visit the [GitHub release page](https://github.com/shahepayProject/shahepay/releases).

 Running
 ---------------------
-The following are some helpful notes on how to run redecoin on your native platform.
+The following are some helpful notes on how to run shahepay on your native platform.

 ### Linux